erick291992/WeatherApp/README.md

 This Weather App is a simple iOS application that provides users with up-to-date weather information for their current location and allows them to search for weather information in different cities.
 The app follows the MVVM (Model-View-ViewModel) design pattern to maintain a clean and organized codebase.

+## Notes

+- **Loading Indicators**: We are continuously working on improving the user experience.
+In future updates, we plan to enhance the app by adding loading indicators for views that populate data obtained from location services and storage.

 ## Features

 - Display the current weather conditions for the user's current location.